JB-26/website-portfolio/src/blog/2022-07-30-buying-house.md

 Then there was the kitchen and the main bathroom on the ground floor.
 The kitchen was small but the bathroom was the smallest room in this house.
 I’d say it’s smaller than bathrooms you’d get in a hotel.
 Since all the plumbing was in one part of the house, the door to the tiny bathroom was in the kitchen (which was also where the front door was).

-I thankfully didn’t buy it but it made me realise that I wasn’t ready to buy a house _just_ yet if all I could afford was a tiny house.
+I thankfully didn’t buy it but it made me realise that I wasn’t ready to buy a house _just_ yet if all I could afford was a tiny, one bedroom house.
 So I decided to go back to saving.

 ## 2020
 Then, the pandemic arrived and everything in the housing market in the UK was flipped upside down.